-How do I become part of The Dinner Party community?
+How do I join The Dinner Party community?

 Let’s face loss together.
-The Dinner Party is a US-based community for people between the ages of 21-45, who have experienced the loss of parents, partners, siblings, children, other family members, and close friends.
-If you’re craving group connection and a community that gathers regularly to chat candidly about #lifeafterloss, you can browse tables to join here.
-Don’t see what you’re looking for right now?
-Tables are posted on a rolling basis but you can sign up for the waitlist to be notified when a batch of new tables are available for sign-ups.
+The Dinner Party is a US-based community for people between the ages of 21-45, who have experienced the loss of parents, partners, siblings, children, extended family members, and close friends.
+If you’re craving connection and a community that gathers regularly to talk candidly about #lifeafterloss, you can join the party here.

 Do I have to pick just one way to get involved?